Generic Name: vedolizumab (VE doe LIZ ue mab)

 fever, sore throat, flu symptoms;

-cold symptoms such as stuffy nose, sinus pain, sneezing, cough;
+cold symptoms such as stuffy nose, sinus pain, sneezing;

 pain in your arms or legs;